NathanunYoungpakoon/Courseworks/README.md

-*This repository contains notable courseworks and projects from various computer science courses.*
+*This repository contains notable assignments and projects from various computer science courses.*

 ---